 Especially in our current environment in the United States at least, it feels as if we should always be doing “more” for our kids.
 The right schools.
 The right friends.
 The perfect mix of extracurriculars (starting in preschool!) so they can get into the best college.

-I’m not saying that you shouldn’t take an interest in your child’s educational environment; parents of “exceptional” children (I have two, and am related to several more) know how important it is to make sure your child’s education includes what they need, whether that’s accommodations for a learning difference, or a gifted education that will meet their unique needs.
+I’m not saying that you shouldn’t take an interest in your child’s educational environment; parents of “exceptional” children (I have two, and am related to several more) know how important it is to make sure your child’s education includes what they need, whether that’s accommodations for a learning difference, or opportunities that will help them thrive.
 But thinking about this obligation in terms of a gift to your child, versus another “to-do” to check off, radically changes the whole process.

 Here are seven gifts that you can give your child before they grow up, to help them be the best version of themselves that they can.
 By giving our children these gifts, we can do far more to equip them for adulthood than anything else.